Workstreams Explained: Boost Your Agency’s Project Management

 What are examples of workstreams?

 In a consultancy, an example of a workstream might be analyzing market trends for a client.
-This would include separate tasks such as data collection, trend identification, and report creation.
+This would include separate tasks such as data collection, trend identification, and report creation, all of which can be streamlined and managed effectively with consulting software.
 Another example would be a marketing campaign, which encompasses activities such as content creation and KPI analysis.

 Is workstreams one word or two?